Peace Studies concentration for Garrett-Evangelical students

-As a part of the AMBS partnership with Garrett-Evangelical Theological Seminary, Master of Divinity students at Garrett-Evangelical now have the opportunity to complete a concentration in Peace Studies.
-Students wishing to complete the concentration will take a minimum of five courses that are part of the AMBS Peace and Justice Studies program.
-Courses will be offered in a mix of online, intensive and regular semester courses on the AMBS campus in Elkhart, Ind.
+As a part of the AMBS partnership with Garrett-Evangelical Theological Seminary in Evanston, Illinois, Master of Divinity students at Garrett-Evangelical can complete a concentration in Peace Studies through AMBS.
+Students wishing to complete the concentration take a minimum of five AMBS Peace and Justice Studies courses.
+Courses will be offered in a mix of online, intensive and regular semester courses on the AMBS campus in Elkhart, Indiana.
 More information about specific courses and the requirements that they meet can be found below.
-Students completing the concentration will have it reflected on their Garrett Evangelical transcripts.
+Students completing the concentration will have it appear on their Garrett-Evangelical transcripts.

 - To register for classes at AMBS, students will use the information below and the course schedules on the AMBS website to select the course(s) they wish to take.